munificent/magpie/doc/site/markdown/index.markdown

 ### Now the Bad Part

-But here's the deal.
+Here's the deal.
 It's still very early days for Magpie.
 It isn't vaporware&mdash; everything described here is implemented and working now.
 But it's still really early and lots of stuff is missing, buggy, or likely to change.
 I wouldn't put my bank account in it if I were you.

-If you just want a language to use, this is bad news.
-But if you want to work on a language, this is great news!
-Lot of interesting important decisions have yet to be made, and there's lots of fun stuff that needs coding.
+If you just want a language to *use*, this is bad news.
+But if you want a language to *contribute to*, this is great news!
+Lots of interesting important decisions have yet to be made, and there's lots of fun stuff that needs coding.
 I'd love to have you involved.

 ### Getting Started